-She used to run her own London design company and was then the strategic design consultant for the UK’s largest transport consultancy.
+Outside of politics Lynne has previously run her own London design company and was then the strategic design consultant for the UK’s largest transport consultancy.
 She has also worked at University College Hospital and was director of an electrical business with ten branches across London.

 Lynne first became involved in politics when she helped form a residents’ association, in order to fight council plans to introduce a parking scheme.

-As DFID minister, Lynne has launched a campaign to end Female Genital Mutilation within a generation, and a campaign for disability rights and access in Africa.
+Lynne was appointed Minister in the Department for International Development in September 2012.
+In this role she launched a campaign to end Female Genital Mutilation within a generation, and a campaign for disability rights and access in Africa.